TanD18/Transliteration-enc-dec-attention-model-/README.md

 We divide the task for this project into:
 - Preprocessing: Extract the raw text from the source, and make necessary transformation and tuning to turn it to a form which works well for our model.
-- Network Architecture and Training: Design our network and set up training methods which helps in building a robust sentiment analysis model.
+- Network Architecture and Training: Design our network and set up training methods which helps in building a model that can transliterate any english text to hindi with good accuracy.

 ## About Data